 Federal & State Governments and authorities also recognise the ATA as the first port of call on issues relating to toys and children's products.
 The toy industry operates in an increasingly global marketplace.
 Therefore global issues have an affect on your business.
-The ATA is a member of the International The Australian Toy Hobby and Licensing Fair is held annually Council of Toy Industries (ICTI) and the Asian Council of Toy Industries (ACTI).
+The ATA is a member of the International Council of Toy Industries (ICTI) and the Asian Council of Toy Industries (ACTI).